PyroIsDumb/dotfiles/README.md

 In the ML4W welcome app you can switch between a Laptop (systemctl) and Desktop PC configuration (dpms).
 The prepared hypridle templates are stored in /hypr/conf/hypridle/ and will overwrite the file /hypr/hypridle.conf

-The selected hypridle configuration can be restored from the ML4W installer during a dotfiles update.
+The selected hypridle configuration can be restored from the installer script during a dotfiles update.

 ## Installation in a KVM virtual machine